Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 - No companion system (shampoo, conditioner) for full wash-day coverage

 K18 is applied to freshly shampooed, towel-dried hair.
-Leave it in for 4 minutes, do not rinse, then apply your usual conditioner, treatments, or styling products over the top.
-The peptide works by physically slipping into the keratin chain to restore structure -- a different mechanism than Olaplex's bond-linking approach.
-For heavily bleached or chemically processed hair, K18 produces faster and more immediately visible softness and strength restoration than Olaplex per session.
+Leave it in for 4 minutes, do not rinse, then apply your usual conditioner, treatments, or styling products over the top according to the product directions.
+The peptide story is different from Olaplex's BAPDDM approach, and the format is easier to fit into some routines.
+For heavily bleached or chemically processed hair, it is best judged as a short, pricey intensive step rather than a weekly conditioner replacement.

 Check Price on Amazon →Olaplex No. 4 Bond Maintenance Shampoo